jdford07/CodeChallenges/LeetCode/Two Sum/TwoSum.md

 - Source: [LeetCode](https://leetcode.com/problems/two-sum/)
 - Difficulty: **Easy**
-- Languages Completed: Python, C#
+- Languages Completed: Python3, C#
 - Synopsis
   - Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`
   - You may assume that each input would have ***exactly one solution***, and you may not use the *same* element twice